odea-project/qAlgorithms/report/discussion_tests.md

 in the data, both in terms of size and complexity, as well as the ability to compare two or more datasets without depending on the produced feature lists.
 In consequence, data sharing is radically simplified and the processing time for large datasets drastically reduced.
+The addition of a set of identifying properties to datasets could also be used to find generally similar data over thousands to millions of other measurements, provided a database is established.
+For example, such efforts could make it easier to find relevant optimisation strategies from otherwise unrelated studies.

 Since basic functionality could be demonstrated, further work focusing on deriving measurement-specific information on, for example, suspected representativeness regarding the sample, is a promising direction for the qAlgorithms project to take.

 # Software and Data